-|Contact Data||o your employer (which may be routed via client HR or Manager; and
+|Contact Data||o your employer (which may be collected via your employers’ HR department); and

 o websites, where it is publicly available

 |Financial Data||o from third parties such as credit rating agencies;

 o from providers of technical, payment and delivery services; and